Tonyg92x/42push_swap/README.md

   <B>reverse rotate b (rrb) : </b> Shift down all elements of stack b by 1.
 The last element become the first one.<br>
   <B>reverse rotate a&b (rrr) : </b> Do rra and rrb.<br><br>

   You have to sort any number of elements in the smallest number of operations possible.
 You can enter arguments in one string separated by a space, or enter multiple arguments.
 If you enter two times the same number, the program return an error.
-If any arguments are higher or lower then int limit, return an error.
+If any arguments are higher or lower then int limit, return an error and finally if any argument contain a letter return an error.
+The program display every operation to sort the arguments passed, split by \n.

   <!-- INSTALLATION -->